D1dii/Desarrollo-de-Videojuegos/README.md

 F3: Spawn at the debug checkpoint 2.

-F4: Show the powerJump bar for reference.

-F5: Save game

-F6: Load game

 F9: Show colliders and pathfinding.

-F10: Godmode (move with WASD freely through the map).
+F10: Godmode (move with WASD freely through the map and become invincible).

 F11: Change between 30/60 FPS.